nwjs/nw.js/docs/For Developers/Building NW.js.md

 !!! note "First Build on Linux"
     If you are building on Linux **for the first time**, you need to run `gclient sync --with_branch_heads --nohooks` and then run `./build/install-build-deps.sh` to install dependencies on Ubuntu.
 See [Chromium document](http://dev.chromium.org/developers/how-tos/get-the-code) for detailed instructions of getting the source code.

+!!! note "First Build on Mac"
+    gclient sync may fail because it is missing build_tools/mac/gn.
+You need to run `cd src; download_from_google_storage --no_resume --platform=darwin --no_auth --bucket chromium-gn -s buildtools/mac/gn.sha1`

 ## Generate ninja build files with GN for Chromium

 ```bash